Hydrangeas, those old-fashioned shrubs, have made a comeback in a big way

 Hayes Starburst’ is a lovely double flowered form.

 Hydrangea macrophylla, bigleaf or French hydrangea, Zones 6-9.
 These are what most people think of when they picture hydrangeas, big puffy balls of white, blue, pink or lavender.
 They are quite tolerant of salty air and do very well on the seacoast.
 There are two big categories of H. macrophylla that look quite different--mopheads (also called hortensias) and lacecaps.
-Best in shady or party shady locations, but grow extravagantly in full sun in coastal areas.
+Best in shady or partly shady locations, but grow extravagantly in full sun in coastal areas.

 Part of the fun of growing these hydrangeas is the ability to change the flower color.
 Blue is determined by the availability of aluminum in acid (low pH) or alkaline (high pH) soils.
 Aluminum is more soluble (and thus more available to the plant) in acidic soils producing blue flowers.
 Aluminum is not as soluble in alkaline soils, resulting in pink flowers.
 Having your soil tested for pH is a great way to learn how to treat your soil if you are serious about growing hydrangeas and want specific results.
-Base on the test results, if the soil is too alkaline you can add aluminum sulfate to lower the pH; and if the soil is to acidic and you prefer pink flowers, you can add lime to raise the pH.
+Base on the test results, if the soil is too alkaline you can add aluminum sulfate to lower the pH; and if the soil is too acidic and you prefer pink flowers, you can add lime to raise the pH.

 Pruning H. macrophylla: The important thing to remember about pruning these hydrangeas is that they bloom on new wood.
 They set the next year’s flower buds by the end of summer, so if you prune them in fall or winter (other than trimming off dead flower heads) you will lose your flowers for a year.
-The time prune them is after they bloom in mid-summer—probably no later than early August.
+The time to prune them is after they bloom in mid-summer—probably no later than early August.

 Mopheads form balls of tightly packed florets, that are actually sepals.
 The true flowers are tiny and clustered in the center.